A proof of Xin-Zhang's tridiagonal determinant conjecture (extended version): Abstract

 \section{Abstract}

-We confirm a recent conjecture by Xin and Zhang, which establishes a simple product formula for the characteristic polynomial of an $(n-1) \times (n-1)$ tridiagonal matrix $C$.
+We confirm a recent conjecture of Xin and Zhang, which establishes a simple product formula for the characteristic polynomial of an $(n-1) \times (n-1)$ tridiagonal matrix $C$.
 This characteristic polynomial arises from a recurrence relation that enumerates $n \times n$ nonnegative integer matrices with all row and column sums equal to $t$, also called the Ehrhart polynomial of the $n$th Birkhoff polytope.
-The proof relies on an unexpected observation: shifting $C$ by a scalar multiple of the identity matrix yields a matrix similar to a lower triangular matrix.
-In triangular form, the characteristic polynomial reduces to the product of the diagonal entries, leading to the desired closed-form expression.
-Moreover, we extend this method to broader families of tridiagonal matrices.
-This provides a new approach for deriving exact enumeration formulas.
+Moreover, we extend our method to broader families of tridiagonal matrices.

 \begin{small} \emph{MSC2020}: Primary 15A15; Secondary 05A10, 05A19. \end{small}